-For the safety and comfort of those with allergies and sensitivities, please respect that the hospital is scent free and do not wear any scented products or keep flowers with scents in your room.
+For the safety and comfort of those with allergies and sensitivities, please respect that the hospital is scent sensitive environment and do not wear scented products or keep flowers with scents in your room.

-Please be aware that KGH is a smoke-free facility and smoking is not allowed anywhere on hospital property.
+Both sites of KHSC are smoke-free and smoking is not allowed anywhere on hospital property.
 If you smoke, please speak with a member of your care team about the smoking support alternatives that we have available for you while you are in the hospital.

-You are encouraged to leave money and valuables at home.
-We know that you’ll have personal items such as clothing, medications, and support aids with you (for example, eyeglasses, contact lenses, dentures, hearing and mobility aids).
-The hospital doesn’t assume responsibility for these items if they are damaged or go missing.
-If you need to contact Lost and Found please call extension 4218.
+You are encouraged to leave money and valuables at home, especially if you are going to be at one of our sites for a prolonged period of time.
+We know that you will have personal items such as clothing, medications, and support aids with you (for example, eyeglasses, contact lenses, dentures, hearing and mobility aids).
+The hospital do not assume responsibility for these items if they are damaged or go missing.
+If you need to contact Lost and Found please call KGH extension 4218.

 Our Protection Services team is on duty and available 24 hours a day, seven days a week.
 You can identify them by the uniform and photo ID badges that they wear.
 To contact Protection Services or report a problem, please call call KGH extension 4142.